cabalamat/rtmods/mods/invasion_range.md

 # invasion_range = increased invasion ranges

+* By: cabalamat
+* Version: 1.0
+* Date: 2020-Dec-11

-The **invasion_range** mode inmcreases the ranges at which invasions are possible.
+The **invasion_range** mod increases the ranges at which invasions are possible.
 The purpose is to make invasions easier.

 It does this by altering the due-dates for technologies in Amphibious Operations, in the file `ReasearchAreas2.dat`.